nsayer/GPS_Voice_Clock/README.md

 data corruption.

 DIP switch 3 selects whether to perform chimes or not.
 Switches 2 to 0 select the time zone.
-The available time zone selections are governed by a configuration file (called CONFIG.TXT) in the top level of the SD card.
+The available time zone selections are governed by a configuration file (called CONFIG.TXT) in the top level of the filesystem.
 The config file has 8 lines.
 Each line is a comma separated list of 3 fields.
 The first field is a single character representing the first letter of the name of the zone file pair in the ZONE directory.
 The second field is the offset from UTC for standard time in the zone.
 The third field is a string for the DST configuration for the zone.
 The available strings are "OFF", "US",